emanguy/Curse-of-Strahd/Characters/NPCs/Strahd.md

 * Strahd now tries to search for a successor and brings adventurers into Barovia as playthings and potential successors

 ## Goals
-1. Turn [[Ireena]] - Ireena looks exactly like Tatyana.
+1. Turn [[Ireena Kolyana]] - Ireena looks exactly like Tatyana.
 Strahd has visited her twice now and the previous time he drank her blood.
 2. Find [[Rudolph van Richten]] - Van Richten is a famous vampire hunter.
 Strahd wants to capture him and torture him in his dungeons.
 3. Search for a successor or consort - When new people enter Barovia Strahd will try to determine if any of them are worthy successors or consorts.
 He especially likes fighting people who exhibit great fortitude or defiance